 The benefits of the Truma Combi are numerous.
 First, the dual capable unit takes up half the space in your RV since only one appliance is needed rather than two.
-Small rigs, like truck campers, can really benefit from the smaller footprint by utilizing the extra space for things like storage or an extra battery.
+Small rigs, like truck campers, can really benefit from the smaller footprint so that the extra space can be utilized for storage or other goodies like an extra batteries.
 The other savings, of course, is in weight.
 The smallest offering by Truma—the Combi 4—weighs only 31 pounds.
 The combined weight of your typical American 30,000 BTU furnace and American 6 gallon water heater is 54 pounds (30 pounds of the furnace and 24 pounds for the water heater with an empty tank).
 That’s a pretty significant savings in weight, especially for truck campers when every pound matters.
-Moreover, the versatile Truma Combi can run on propane (a diesel version is also available), 12 volt power, or both.
-The amp draw of the unit is quite low, too, with an average power consumption of only 1.1 amps for air heating and 0.4 amps during the water up heat cycle.
+Moreover, the versatile Truma Combi Eco Plus can run either on propane (a diesel version is also available) or 110 volts AC power.
+The amp draw of the unit is quite low, too, with an average 12 volt power consumption of only 1.1 amps for air heating and 0.4 amps during the water heat-up cycle.

 The Truma Combi offers additional benefits to the owner.
 The Combi 4 utilizes a two-burner flame, making it more efficient by providing two temperature settings (the larger, more capable Combi 6 provides a three burner flame for three temperature settings).
-Moreover, the unit is nearly silent when it operates.
-Gone are days of being awakened in the middle of the night by the roar of your furnace.
+Moreover, the unit is nearly silent when it operates—being awakened in the middle of the night by the roar of your furnace is a thing of the past.
 In addition, the heating elements of the Truma Combi are mounted outside the water tank not inside like the traditional water heater.
 If you’ve ever had to replace a corroded anode rod in a traditional water heater, you’ll really appreciate this feature.
 Not only that, but draining the 2.6 gallon water tank for winterizing is easier, too—all you have to do is flip a switch.
-Finally, the Combi has a programmable thermostat that makes operating the unit a breeze.
+Finally, the Combi has an easy-to-use control panel that makes operating the unit a breeze.

 The Truma Combi is now being sold here in the USA with an office recently opening in Elkhart, Indiana.
-RV manufacturing giant, Winnebago, has recently gotten onboard and is now offering the versatile, little unit in their Travato traveling van.
+RV industry giant, Winnebago, has recently gotten onboard and is now offering the versatile, little unit in their Travato traveling van.
 Likewise Airstream is now installing them in their portable Basecamp models.
 Unfortunately, due to the $1,500 price tag, truck camper manufacturers have been slow to move.
-To my knowledge, only one truck camper company—BundutecUSA—currently offers the Truma Combi as an option.
+To my knowledge, only one truck camper company—BundutecUSA—currently offers the Truma Combi as an option with industry giant, Lance, reportedly to pull the trigger soon.
 Yes, the Truma Combi is expensive, but when you consider the amount of space and weight that it saves and how efficiently it operates, it makes a lot of sense to have one in your rig, especially if you do a lot of boondocking and overlanding.
 It’s time for truck camper manufacturers to get on board on what really is a no-brainer product and stop using antiquated 1960’s technology.
-As a matter of fact, the benefits of the Truma Combi are so significant, we’re seriously considering having one retrofitted in my truck camper.